anjali3112soni/Digit-Recognition/ReadMe.txt

 Digit Recognition using MNIST dataset.

-Model.json: It is learned model on the MNIST dataset which has been saved in the json format.
+Model.json: It is learned model on the MNIST dataset which has been saved in json format.

 Model.h5:  	Weight of learned model is stored in it, which can be used on other computer for prediction.